 For my free time, I like to go exploring in the Mountains.
 I enjoy hiking, mountain biking, and camping.
 I am also an active baker (this was the result of my mother going off to receive her Masters Degree in Special Education, and I sadly had no one to bake any cookies for me anymore).

-University of Colorado- Boulder - B.A, Sociology, Geography
+Undergraduate Degree: University of Colorado- Boulder - Bachelor in Arts, Sociology, Geography

 College Level American History